nefilim/ScalaInfluxDBReporter/README.md

 ScalaInfluxDBReporter
 =====================

-A simple Scala (codahale) metrics (https://github.com/erikvanoosten/metrics-scala) reporter for InfluxDB over UDP using Akka.
+A simple Metrics-Scala (codahale based: https://github.com/erikvanoosten/metrics-scala) reporter for InfluxDB over UDP using Akka.

 It currently only reports Timers and Meters as those are the ones I use but it would be trivial to add support for the rest.